 - Key enterprise IoT trends shaping the market

-- Avasant recognizes 24 top-tier vendors offering IoT services
+- Avasant recognizes 25 top-tier service providers offering Internet of Things services

 - Interpretation of classification